 I worked through layer upon layer of fear, doubt, and insecurity until I finally built up the courage to quit.
 In June 2016, I left my job.
 A few months after that, I started The Growth Studio with the dream that I could build a business based on change, positive impact, courage, and creativity.

 And while The Growth Studio has evolved and changed since it's initial launch, and will always continue it's evolution, I can safely say I'm living my dream.
-I'm living according to my truth, instead of someone else's, and I hope to empower you to do the same; whatever your truth may be.
+I'm living according to my truth, instead of someone else's, and I hope to empower you to do the same.

 - Bachelor of Fine Arts in Photography & Intermedia from Western Michigan University